Time-Location 2154 Narendra III

 Seeds or plays on table.
 In place of a normal card play, any player may download a Law personnel here.
 Native to this timeline: all cards, all personnel, and all equipment (except cards).
 Once per turn, one such personnel reporting at this location may do so for free (if all of that player's Time Locations are 2154).

-This Card-Review was written by Paddy Tye and was published first on "The Continuing Committee (trekcc.org)" at Mar 22nd, 2017.
+This Card-Review article was written by Paddy Tye and was published first on "The Continuing Committee (trekcc.org)" at Mar 21st, 2017.

 Surely I don't need to remind the Magistrate, the judicial charter of Koloth states an advocate is entitled to challenge the charges at any point during the tribunal.
 To my knowledge, that charter has not been cast aside.
 From the time of Kahless, our courts have stood as a forum where justice is dispensed with honor.